VulnerabilityVigilante/DeepTrace/README.md

     -   View the "Last Time Scanned".
     -   Access "Scan History" to see details of the last five scans.
 6.  **View Scan History:** Access the scan history from settings or potentially another part of the app to see a list of past scan dates.

+## Known Issues

+-   Scanning very large directories may take a significant amount of time and could appear unresponsive.
+-   On some older Android versions (e.g., Android 6.0), the Dim Light Mode might not render perfectly in all dialogs.
+-   The app may occasionally report false positives for files that have unusual naming conventions similar to heuristic patterns.
+-   Background music might not resume correctly if a phone call is received during a scan.

 ## Future Scope / To-Do (Potential)